tarka/xcp/libxcp/README.md

 ## Testing

-`libxcp` itself doesn't have many tests; the top-level `xcp` application however has many tests, including fuzzed stress-tests.
+`libxcp` itself doesn't have many tests; the top-level `xcp` application however has a full functional test suite, including fuzzed stress-tests.
 This should be considered the test suite for now.